i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 The general [system requirements](../system-requirements.md) apply.

-This article refers to [**Suse Linux Enterprise Server 15 SP6**](https://www.suse.com/solutions/enterprise-linux/).
+This article refers to [**SUSE Linux Enterprise Server 15 SP6**](https://www.suse.com/solutions/enterprise-linux/).
 In order to find out which version is used you can carry out the following command:

 ```shell
 cat /etc/os-release